William Tryon: American Revolutionary War

 In early 1777, Tryon was given the rank of major-general of the provincials.
 In April, he was ordered to invade Connecticut and march on the city of Danbury to destroy an arsenal there.
-Tryon established his headquarters at the house of a Loyalist named Joseph Dibble, at the south end of the village, and near the public stores.
-Generals Agnew and Erskine made their headquarters in a house near the bridge, at the upper end of the main street, now owned by Mr. Knapp.
+Tryon established his headquarters at the house of a Loyalist named Joseph Dibble, at the south end of the village and near the public stores.
+Generals Agnew and Erskine made their headquarters in a house near the bridge, at the upper end of the main street.
 All the other houses in the village were quartered with British troops for the night.
 Tryon engaged and defeated Patriot forces under the command of General David Wooster and Benedict Arnold at the Battle of Ridgefield when attempting to return to an invasion fleet anchored in Westport.
-In May 1778 he was given the rank of major-general in the British army, but in America only, and also the colonelcy of the 70th Regiment of Foot.
+In May 1778, he was given the rank of major-general in the British army, but in America only, and also the colonelcy of the 70th Regiment of Foot.
 He became the commander of all British forces on Long Island.

-Tryon had long advocated engaging in raids on Patriot towns, but General Henry Clinton turned down Tryon's proposals.
+Tryon had long advocated engaging in raids on Patriot towns, but General Henry Clinton turned down his proposals.
 In July 1779, he commanded a series of raids on the Connecticut coast, attacking New Haven, Fairfield, and Norwalk, burning and plundering most of Fairfield and Norwalk.
 His raids were intended to draw Patriot forces away from the defense of the Hudson valley.
 In spite of pressure from Governor Jonathan Trumbull, George Washington did not move his troops.
-Patriot propaganda condemned him for making war on "women and children", and Clinton was also indignant about Tryon disobeying his orders.
-However, Tryon found approval of his conduct from Lord George Germain, but Clinton refused to give Tryon any further significant commands.
-In September 1780, Tryon returned to his home in London, England.
-He directed the affairs of the 70th Regiment, who were still in the American colonies and he gave directions in 1783 for the regiment to be brought back to England for disbandment.
+Patriot newspapers condemned him for making war on "women and children", and Clinton was also indignant about Tryon disobeying his orders.
+Tryon found approval of his conduct from Lord George Germain, but Clinton refused to give him any further significant commands.
+In September 1780, Tryon returned to his home in London.
+He directed the affairs of the 70th Regiment, who were still in America, and he gave directions in 1783 for the regiment to be brought back to England for disbandment.
 In 1782, he was promoted to the rank of lieutenant-general.
 In 1784, he was made the colonel of the 29th Regiment of Foot, which was stationed in Canada.